The Right Way To Close a Credit Card

 You can close a credit card even if you still have a balance, but your credit score may suffer because your credit utilization will appear higher.
 Credit utilization considers the ratio of your credit limits to credit card balances and is part of the second biggest factor that goes into your credit score.

-3. Use up your credit card rewards.
+3. Use up your Credit Card Rewards.

 Call your credit card's customer service using the phone number on the back of your credit card.
 Let the representative know that you'd like to close your credit card account.
 Don't be surprised if the representative tries to talk you into keeping your account open.
 For example, they may offer to lower your interest rate or enroll you in a rewards program as an incentive.
 If you're sure you want to close the account, don't allow yourself to be convinced otherwise.
-Note the date and time you made this request.
+Note the date and time you made the request.

-5. Follow up in writing.
+5. Follow up in Writing.

-6. Check to be sure your account is closed.
+6. Check to be Sure your Account is Closed.

 In a few weeks, check your credit report to make sure the credit card is reported as closed by you.
-You can check your credit report for free by going to AnnualCreditReport.com or by using free service like Credit Karma, Credit Sesame, or WalletHub.
+You can check your credit report for free by going to AnnualCreditReport.com or by using a free service like Credit Karma, Credit Sesame, or WalletHub.